 There are some general rules regarding the netting you must follow, including the size, material, and security features.

 Your pickleball net’s material needs to be a mesh fabric that prevents the ball from passing through it.
-Many nets are made from synthetic fiber, which is durable enough to withstand frequent use and weathering.
+Many nets are made from synthetic fiber.
+For example, a tennis net is made with synthetic fiber.
+These nets are durable enough to withstand frequent use and weathering.

 Netting that has holes in it like volleyball or tennis nets, is acceptable as a pickleball net, as long as the holes are not large enough for the pickleball to pass through the net.